The first step is of course to ensure that you have made a fully informed and considered decision.

 The decision on whether to store sperm as a way to potentially conceive a child in the future is an important one.
 Conception using stored sperm is not certain, and the necessary medical insemination process can be costly.

-Cryogenic sperm storage is a good insurance policy, but is not a fully reliable method.
-If you are concerned to ensure future ability to conceive a child, then the vasectomy itself should be reconsidered.
+Cryogenic sperm storage is a good insurance policy but it is not a fully reliable method.
+If you are concerned about ensuring the future ability to conceive a child, then the vasectomy itself should be reconsidered.